Vinsengi/restaurant-booking-app/README.md

 The following issues have been identified and are under review:

-- ❗ **Image not uploading to Cloudinary**: In some setups, images appear broken because of Cloudinary issues.
 - ⚠️ **Admin panel menu image preview**: Uploaded images sometimes don’t render in the admin panel preview after saving — requires manual refresh.
 - 🕐 **Booking time slot conflicts**: In rare race conditions, double bookings may occur if two users submit forms simultaneously.
 - 📧 **Missing cancellation email confirmation**: Cancellation emails are not yet implemented, so users do not receive acancellation email receipt.